Taro Kudo

 Taro Kudo (工藤 太郎, Kudō Tarō) is a Japanese video game designer and video game music composer.
+He is best known for his work on the Mario role-playing games.
 He began his career working for Konami and Square in the 1990s, then joined fellow ex-Square designers at Love-de-Lic in 1996, where he designed UFO: A Day in the Life.
-Kudo now works as director for the developing company Vanpool.
+Kudo worked as company director for Vanpool prior to its disestablishment.